Single Mama Manifesto: The Dating How-To Guide

 It’s because between juggling my career, the health, well-being, and social lives of my children, running an entire household by myself, and trying to keep my own mind and body in shape, chances are good that the two nights a week I have “to myself” are already booked.
 So unless you’d like to “play it by ear” until the next solstice, if we are going to see each other anytime soon it’s probably a good idea to let me know now if and when you’d like to spend some time with me, whatever that looks like.

-4. My kids.
 Again, yes.
 Let me talk about them.
-Let me tell you how our family works and the funny things that they said and did today.
+Let me tell you how our family works and the funny things they said and did today.
 Let me complain about the wet fucking towel on the wet fucking bathroom floor I fucking stepped on the for the 15th fucking time today, and then ask me how my son’s last baseball game was and watch me light up when I talk about his big hit.
 If you don’t want to hear about my life as a mom and how amazing my kids are, then we have zero future here.
 None.
+That being said …

-10. Be patient.
 With all of us.
 This is a process, and it’s entirely different from two single and childless people dating one another; there are other lives involved.
 I might get scared and panic.
 My kids might say they hate you.
 You might get scared and panic.
 You might not like my kids at first.
-Let’s just agree from the get-go that nobody makes any sudden moves, late-night hasty decisions or life-altering impulsive decisions.
+Let’s just agree from the get-go that nobody makes any sudden moves, late-night hasty decisions, or acts on any life-altering impulses.

 Thanks, Single Man I Just Met, for reading all of that.
 Still wanna grab that cup of coffee?
 Just, like, um, let me know.
 Please.